 My first novel, Walk with Me, a contemporary reading-group love story set in Oxford, is ready to fly solo, and I was hoping you would read the opening chapters.

 When Jake looks back on the night of November 17, 2001, it stings.
 Badly.
 They were so bloody happy, so unsuspecting.
-If he could go back in time to warn them of the wreck that was heading their way, would he?
+If he could go back in time to warn them of the wreck heading their way, would he?

-Nah, says his battered, older self, let them have that one night.
+Nah, says his older, battered self, let them have that one night.

 Because after that night nothing will ever be same.
 After that night, Pat, the whip-smart pregnant girl he’s been trying so hard not to fall in love with, will be diagnosed with an aggressive form of breast cancer that will change their lives forever.

 As for me, I have been many things, from shelf-stacker in Sainsbury’s and stock-market analyst in Paris, to software designer in Munich and climate-change researcher in Madrid.
 I also wrote a humorous blog for some years about the mishaps of mothering five little girls, which was featured in Elle, Marie Claire and Vogue Spain, and I’m still active both on Twitter and Instagram.
-Right now I am working on what I hope will become my second novel, I Thought You Should Know, a story of love after love set in Paris.
+Right now I am working on my second novel, I Thought You Should Know, a story of love after love set in Paris.